 Ha Ling Peak Description

-As you make your way around Whiteman’s Pond whether on foot or car you get a spectacular view of the profile of Ha Ling.
-A view that’s made the East End of Rundle hike a classic and popular on social media platforms.
+As you make your way around Whiteman’s Pond, whether on foot or by car, you get a spectacular view of the profile of Ha Ling.
+A view made the East End of Rundle hike a classic and popular on social media platforms.

-The improvement has increased the safety of the trail, but make no mistake it’s still a tough physical challenge for many.
-Once you enter the trailhead and make your way through the forest it’s a constant uphill climb to the summit.
+The improvement has increased the safety of the trail, but make no mistake, it’s still a tough physical challenge for many.
+Once you enter the trailhead and make your way through the forest, it’s a constant uphill climb to the summit.
 It’s probably best to pace yourself on the entirety of the hike.